tldr-pages/tldr/pages/common/vboxmanage-controlvm.md

 > Change the state and the settings of a currently running virtual machine.
 > More information: <https://www.virtualbox.org/manual/ch08.html#vboxmanage-import>.

-- Temporarly stops the execution of a virtual machine:
+- Temporary stops the execution of a virtual machine:

 `VBoxManage controlvm {{uuid|vmname}}  pause`